 In the End

-I have spent a half of the time talking about the idea behind deciphering hieroglyphs.
-I find it exciting to connect the historical linguistics to neural networks.
-Indeed, following the current trend of incorporating everything in the AI research, I hope that we can establish more such connections.
+I spent half of the time talking about the idea behind deciphering hieroglyphs.
+I find it exciting to connect historical linguistics to neural networks.
+Indeed, following the current trend of incorporating everything in AI research, I hope that we can establish more such connections.
 For example, it is well known in machine translation and foreign language acquisition that English-French is far easier than English-Chinese.
 However, most work on multi-language machine translation so far does not systematically exploit the linguistic structures shared within groups (e.g. agglutinative languages in the Altaic family, inflectional languages in the Indo-European family).
 How comparative linguistics could help remains mostly unexplored.
 If you are interested, feel free to send me an email!